Tusharbhushansingh/Web-Application-in-IBM-I/IBM to Web/README.md

 Step 3: - Create RPGLE program with above procedure.
 You can take references from the code shared with name RPG01.

-Step 4: - Compile the program with module and bind your program with the service of **QHTTPSVR/QZHBCGI**
+Step 4: - Compile the program with module and bind your program with the service **QHTTPSVR/QZHBCGI**

 Step 5:- Finally enter your As400 Ip/lib name/program in the URL and Message will be displayed as shown below.